 Solution: Give employees a supplement to pay for their work space.

 Working outside of the office doesn’t have to mean working from home.
 You shouldn’t have to watch the kids while you work or use your laptop in a cramped living room while your roommates hold noisy conference calls.
 We’ve given up our offices, not our responsibilities.
 To help employees work from a productive, healthy environment, we provide a distributed facilities supplement to everyone’s payroll (we like to call it OOO Money).
 This is meant to be spent on whatever each employee thinks will give them a healthier and more productive work environment, such as faster internet, a bigger home office, membership to a coworking space, better equipment, etc. We give guidance and advice about how to best spend this money, but we do not require any receipts, verification, or reimbursement.
-This distributed facilities supplement is currently set at $800 USD per employee per month.

 Problem 3: Without the office to foster interaction, relationships corrode.